andrew-johnson-4/lambda-mountain/README.md

 ### More About The Type System

-System F<: with Specialization is a fancy way of saying Functional / Object-Oriented Programming in formal speak.
-The term/type system is somewhat less expressive than something like Calculus of Constructions, but is probably more familiar to most programmers.
 The type system is strongly normalizing and decidable as long as all overloaded functions are given explicit types.

 Prominent Features include: